PrestaShop/docs/src/content/1.7/scale/optimizations.md

 #### Caching

-Those parameters allow better cache information for further reuse, first by enabling it, then by increasing its sizes.
+These parameters allow better cache information for further reuse, first by enabling it, then by increasing its size.
 Again, the idea is to keep the query results in memory rather than looking them up to the (higher latency) hard drive.

 As always, these values should be adjusted to your own environment, you probably won’t need a ``host_cache_size`` of 1000.